-For the last three to four years, gold loan NBFCs have registered decent growth.
+For the last three to four years, gold loan NBFCs have stellar growth.
 Reasons for the growth and emerging trends in our line ofbusiness are captured below:

-- As household income contracted significantly following the Covid-19 induced lockdown, the demand for gold loans has beengrowing as a way to bridge the gap between income and expenses at the households. - Lesser regulations and faster loan disbursals, than in banks, continue as the USPs of gold loan NBFCs. - Of late, commercial banks have been expanding gold loans and fintech firms started entering the arena. - Digital gold, as an asset class, is growing and its market value is estimated to be about \$2.5 billion at the end of FY 22. - Launch of the spot exchange for gold by the National Stock Exchange (NSE) in association with India Bullion and Jewellers Association is expected to bring down the volatility in prices, which would be a positive factor for gold loans. - Gold secured credit cards and wallets are being introduced into the market creating new opportunities for lenders and convenience to the borrowers.
+- Demand expansion with the rise in price - As household income contracted significantly following the Covid-19 induced lockdown, the demand for gold loans has been growing as a way to bridge the gap between income and expenses at the households. - Lesser regulations and faster loan disbursals, than in banks, continue as the USPs of gold loan NBFCs. - Of late, commercial banks have been expanding gold loans and fintech firms started entering the arena. - Launch of the spot exchange for gold by the National Stock Exchange (NSE) in association with India Bullion and Jewellers Association is expected to bring down the volatility in prices, which would be a positive factor for gold loans. - Gold secured credit cards and wallets are being introduced into the market creating new opportunities for lenders and convenience to the borrowers.